jdh8/wbridge5.book/overcall/suit/README.md

 **Precise Michaels** provide surprising auctions for those who have played no French system.
 However, these conventions are quite familiar in France.

-Precise Michaels is a combination of Michaels cue bids and unusual notrumps and a modification from Ghestem.
+Precise Michaels is a combination of Michaels cuebids and unusual notrumps and a modification from Ghestem.
 They show two overcallable suits.

 To precisely show all 3 combinations of 2-suiters, 3 bids are needed.